Qingqing-Yang-177/attention_event_llm/README.md

-# key words
-LLM, event perception, attention redistribution
+This is a project about LLM, event perception, attention redistribution

 To execute the whole project on your hpc or server, pls follow the instructions below: